dwarvesf/playbook/operations/mbti---type-istj.md

 * Need to make a concentrated effort to provide their opinion in a timely manner and maintain a fun attitude
 * Be more effective by focusing on the development of their interpersonal skills

----

 ### Leadership
-ISTJ <span style='color:red'>generally enjoy and pursue leadership positions</span>.
+ISTJ **generally enjoy and pursue leadership positions**.
 As a leader, the ISTJ will often…
 * Be fair, consistent and have clear expectations
 * Focus on the organizational needs
 * Make decisions based on what they have learned through past experiences and gathering facts
 * Lean towards the traditional and hierarchical approach to leadership
 * Usually reward those who have consistently completed the assigned task and followed the rules

----

 ### Communication
-The ISTJ will often
+The ISTJ will often:
 * Communicate in a clear and straightforward manner
 * Take a no-nonsense approach to expressing themselves and providing direction
 * Break down complicated information into specific, detailed sections